+1988 Year of Inscription

-Criteria of Inscription (iii) (iv) (vii)
+(iii) (iv) (vii) Criteria of Inscription

 Calcite-laden waters from hot springs emerging from a cliff almost 200 meters high overlooking the plain have created a landscape at Pamukkale that is visually stunning.
 These mineralized waters have created a series of petrified waterfalls, stalactites and pools with step-like terraces, some of which are less than a meter in height, while others are as high as six meters.
 Fresh deposits of calcium carbonate give these formations a dazzling white coating.
 The Turkish name Pamukkale, meaning "cotton castle", comes from this striking landscape Criterion (vii).